zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 {.links-list}

 # Introduction to UVs
-- how it works (basic level)
-- importing texture files into maya for easier visualization
-- UVs outside 1,1 bounding box
-- "line" UVs

 The concept of UVs is quite simple.
 A UV consists of every face of a mesh unfolded onto a square plane.
 The position of the face on this plane determines what part of the texture file gets applied to it.